 Graphic Designer & Photographer

-Joseph Peters, Artistic Advisor
+Joseph Peters, Music Director and Artistic Advisor

 Victoria Lee, Artistic Advisor and Wind Coordinator